akashsivanandan99/text-editor-with-pattern-matching/README.md

 # text-editor-with-pattern-matching
-A text editor with pattern matching functionalities using an implementation of Boyer Moore algorithm
+A text editor with pattern matching functionalities using an implementation of Rabin Karp algorithm